NVIDIA/cuda-quantum/docs/sphinx/specification/quake-dialect.md

     └───┘ └───┘         └───┘
 ```

 Where `I` is the identity operator.
-Now note that a naive implemention of
+Now note that a naive implementation of
 this optimization for Quake would optimize away both `quake.h` operators
 being applied to `%q0`.
 Such an implementation would have missed the fact
 that a measurement is being applied to the vector, `%veq`, which contains